 Your lawn needs to be properly nourished in order to stay green and lush.
 A healthy lawn will fight off invading weeds, be more resistant to disease and require less watering due to its deep root system.
 Warm season and cool season grasses have different fertilizer needs.
 If you're not sure which kind of grass you have, read step 5, below.
 Determing the kind of grass you have will help you find the best lawn fertilizer for your needs.
-For more information about lawn fertilizer, refer to our Lawn Fertilizer Buying Guide.

 - First, you must determine how much fertilizer you need to properly feed your lawn.
 To do this, you'll need to calculate the square footage of your lawn space.
 You don’t need to measure areas without grass, such as flower beds and walkways.
 A measuring wheel makes measuring your lawn easier.